Do you wonder if subliminal persuasion is everything it’s cracked up to be? Do you want to know if subliminal messages work?

 One of the rabbles spoke out of turn causing a marketer in the second row to turn and yell “shut yer mouth or you’ll have a bloody fight on your hands!”.

 Vicary explained that he had sketched out a plan to use mind control on audiences in movie theatres.

-Vicary explained that he got his hands on the film reels used during intermissions.
-He then spliced Coca Cola and popcorn promotions into a few frames of the film which were shown at 1/3000th of a second.
+Vicary explained how he got his hands on the film reels used during intermissions that he used to splice Coca-Cola and popcorn promotions into a few frames of the film.
+These were shown at 1/3000th of a second.

-The flash of subliminal images passed so quickly that it was difficult (if not impossible) for the audience’s mind to pick up on.
+The flash of subliminal images passed so quickly that it was difficult (if not impossible) for the audience’s mind to conciously identify.

 Popcorn stands were overrun with impatient people craving fresh buttery popcorn.
 Others stuffed their pockets with glittering glass bottles of Coke.

 He concluded that his study was a success and had proven that consumers can be subconsciously marketed to with hidden images like “Eat Popcorn” or “Drink Coca-Cola“.

 The mob in the auditorium dispersed, unsure what to make of it all.
 Some believed he was a “pioneer” and a “visionary“.
 Others blurted out words like “fraud” and “wanker“.
 Those unsure what to make of it all stayed silent as they straddled their motorcycles and kicked them into life.